Ruthie Henshall: Early and personal life

 Henshall was born on 7 March 1967 in Orpington, London.
 Her father, David, was a journalist, later the editor of the East Anglian Daily Times, a Suffolk morning newspaper.
-Henshall once dated Prince Edward for a number of years, before becoming engaged to actor John Gordon Sinclair.
-After she took the role of Velma Kelly in Chicago on Broadway, they broke up.
+Henshall dated Prince Edward for a number of years, before becoming engaged to actor John Gordon Sinclair.
+After she took the role of Velma Kelly in Chicago on Broadway, the relationship ended.

 She met actor and singer Tim Howar, her male co-star lead in the West End production of Peggy Sue Got Married.
-The couple married in 2004 and have two daughters, Lily and Dolly.
+The couple married in 2004 and have two daughters.
 The couple separated in August 2009 and later divorced in January 2010.

 Career

 Prior to making her stage debut at the age of 19, Henshall trained at Laine Theatre Arts in Epsom, Surrey.
 Her debut performance was in the Cascade Revue at the West Cliff Theatre in Clacton-on-Sea.
 In the late 1980s and early 1990s, she took part in a touring production of A Chorus Line as Maggie.
 Her West End debut came shortly thereafter when she was cast in Cats, making appearances as Jemima, Demeter, Griddlebone and Grizabella.

-In 1988, at the age of 21, Henshall was cast in Miss Saigon as one of the bargirls, showing at the Theatre Royal, Drury Lane.
+In 1988, at the age of 21, Henshall was cast in Miss Saigon as one of the bar girls, showing at the Theatre Royal, Drury Lane.
 She then went on to originate the role of Aphra in Children of Eden at the Prince Edward Theatre.
 The summer of 1989 saw her at the Chichester Festival Theatre performing in plays by Shakespeare, Molière as well as a role in the musical Valentine's Day, based on You Can Never Tell by George Bernard Shaw.

 In 1992, at the age of 25, Henshall was cast as Fantine in Les Misérables.
 Her first starring role came in the 1993 trans-Atlantic transfer of the Broadway production Crazy for You which opened at the Prince Edward Theatre.
 Her performance earned her the first of five Olivier Award nominations.
 In 1995, Henshall starred in She Loves Me, winning the Olivier as Best Actress in a Musical.
 That same year, she performed a concert of Gershwin songs at London's Royal Festival Hall.
 Later, in October, she recreated her role of Fantine for the 10th Anniversary Concert performance of Les Misérables at the Royal Albert Hall.
 In 1996, she took on the role of Nancy in producer Cameron Mackintosh's hit revival of Oliver! at the London Palladium.
 In 1997, Henshall originated the role of Roxie Hart in the West End transfer of the Broadway revival of Chicago.
 For this role, she received her third Olivier nomination for Best Actress in a Musical, which went to her co-star Ute Lemper.